4 easy ways to put users at the center of your Confluence and Jira Service Management sites

 One of the main frustrations for Confluence users is that all pages are equally highlighted in the user interface.
 Few pages stand out to users with the exception of links you add to space homes.
 There's little room to steer users toward the most important information, so the most in-demand pages risk blending in with all the others.

 With Refined, on the other hand, you can easily lay out pages to make the most common day-to-day needs of your audience easily accessible.
-Customise landing page with activity streams, navigation items, search banners, and more, to provide easy pathways toward common destinations.
+Customize landing page with search bars, activity streams, cards, icons, buttons, and more, to provide easy pathways toward common destinations.
 And when users arrive at the page they were looking for, a page tree is visible on the left-hand side —just as it is in Confluence—so functionality isn’t lost and they can still navigate that way if they choose to.

 2. Get more eyeballs on critical information